byui-cit/wdd131/src/prove/cool-pics-2.md

 The next step is to add the Javascript to make the modal show when an image in the gallery is clicked.

-- Copy the html for the modal and add it to a function in the js file called `viewerTemplate`.
-This function should accept two arguments: the url for the image, and the alt text.
+- Copy the html for the modal from the index.html file, and add it to a function called `viewerTemplate` in the js file.
+This function should accept two arguments: the path for the image, and the alt text.
 Insert those into the correct places in the template and return it from the function.
-Make sure to remove the html for the viewer from the index.html file!
+    *Make sure to remove the html for the viewer from the index.html file!*

 <details>
 <summary>viewer template function</summary>